wandb/docs/docs/guides/app/features/panels/weave/intro.md

 ![](/images/weave/weave_filter_2.png)

 ### Map
 Map operation just iterates over data and applies a function.
-This can be done both directly from the Weave query (first image) or by inserting a new column from the column options (second gif)
+You can do this directly with a Weave query (first image) or by inserting a new column from the column options (second gif)
 ![](/images/weave/weave_map.png)
 ![](/images/weave/weave_map.gif)

 ### Groupby
-You can filter using a query (first image) or from the colum options (second gif)
+You can filter using a query (first image) or from the column options (second gif)
 ![](/images/weave/weave_groupby.png)
 ![](/images/weave/weave_groupby.gif)